 - Carlisle – The winery epitomizes everything you want in a mailing list.
 Exceptional wines, fair pricing and second to none customer service.
 At the forefront of saving California’s historic vineyards.
 Mike Officer is meticulous in the vineyard and has honed his craft almost to perfection after being at this for over 20 years now.
 Rumor has it that Mike has a Cabernet Sauvignon from Montecillo Vineyard and a Russian River Valley Pinot Noir in the works.
 Unchanged from 2017.

 - Rivers-Marie – Their is something for everyone here.
 Top notch Chardonnay, Pinot Noir and Cabernet Sauvignon.
 The personal project of Thomas Rivers Brown.
-Somehow he runs Rivers-Marie while making wine at the likes of Shrader and Outpost and to name a few.
+Somehow he runs Rivers-Marie while making wine at the likes of Schrader and Outpost.
 I once had a winery owner confess to me that he was not sure how they could price their Sonoma Coast Pinot Noir at $30.
 New to the fold this year is single vineyard Cabernet from Herb Lamb Vineyard.
 Unchanged from 2017.

 - Saxum – Pricing for the 2016 wines held steady at $98 per bottle.
 Smart move as $100 is a mental block for many of us.
 The wines at Saxum are exceptional and Justin Smith and his team provide fantastic customer service.
 Lots to like here as evidenced by the incredibly long wait list for the wines.
 6-7 years from what I understand.
 Members of the Saxum mailing list can expect an opportunity to get on the mailing list for Downstream in the near future.
 This is a new project from Justin and Philippe Cambie.
 Up 1 spot from 2017.